Absence and Tardiness

 If a child is going to miss more than 15 school days in a trimester due to an extended vacation or educational opportunity:

-a) The parents will notify the school at least two weeks before the planned trip so that adequate time is available for the teacher to prepare assignments.
+a) The parents will notify the school at least two weeks before the planned trip.

 6. Students Leaving School Grounds